rui-han-crh/rui-han-crh/README.md

 Take a look at my pinned section for the showcase of my publicly available work.
 Click into each repository to see a preview of the program.

-For business opportunities, please contact me using the email in my profile.

 <!--
 **rui-han-crh/rui-han-crh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.